viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Right-click on the Vp_Vn input signal of the XADC Wizard and select Make External.
 Repeat the same for input signal Vaux1.
 This will create two analog differential input ports in the diagram.
 The ports in the constraint file are properly named to match the ports we just created.

 Vivado now offers Run Connection Automation.
 Run it.
-Set all clocking sources to the Clocking Wizard (/clk_wiz_0/clk_out1).
+Set all clock sources to the Clocking Wizard (/clk_wiz_0/clk_out1).
 As explained earlier, we want to drive the XADC clock from the Clocking Wizard to have the flexibility of choosing the frequency.

 <img src="pictures\bd_conn_aut_axi_lite.png" width="520">